cifunibas/Bitcoin-Blockchain-Cryptoassets/CONTRIBUTING.md

 For changes that address core functionality or would require breaking changes (e.g. a major release), it's best to open an Issue to discuss your proposal first.
 This is not required but can save time creating and reviewing changes.

 If your PR exclusively addresses typos, please prefix the commits and the PR with "typo:".
+Other, optional prefixes for your commits are "fix:" and "feat:" for changes and new features respectively.

 In general, we follow the ["fork-and-pull" Git workflow](https://github.com/susam/gitpr)